Step-by-step guides showing how to do stuff with PdfClerk.

 + Change the level of items in the document list

 Each item in the document list has a level (1).
 Levels are used to show a hierarchy for bookmarks and in a table of contents.
-You can change the level of an item by clicking the arrows next to the level indicator in the documents list.
+You can change the level of an item by clicking the arrows next to the level indicator in the document list.

 To change the level for multiple items at the same time select multiple items before clicking the arrow.